Group Knowledge Transfer: Federated Learning of Large CNNs at the Edge: Related Works

 \section{Related Works}

 \textbf{Federated Learning}.
-Existing FL methods such as FedAvg \cite{mcmahan2016communication}, FedProx \cite{li2018federated}, and FedMA \cite{wang2020federated} face significant hurdles in training large CNNs on resource-constrained devices.
-Recent works \cite{hsieh2019non} \cite{reddi2020adaptive} analyze the performance of FedAvg in large CNNs, but they rely on GPU training to complete the evaluations.
-Others \cite{bernstein2018signsgd,wangni2018gradient,tang2018communication,alistarh2017qsgd,lin2017deep,wang2018atomo} optimize the communication cost without considering edge computational limitations.
+Existing FL methods such as FedAvg \cite{mcmahan2016communication}, FedOpt \cite{reddi2020adaptive}, and FedMA \cite{wang2020federated} face significant hurdles in training large CNNs on resource-constrained devices.
+Recent works FedNAS \cite{he2020fednas,he2020milenas} and \cite{hsieh2019non} work on large CNNs, but they rely on GPU training to complete the evaluations.
+Others \cite{bernstein2018signsgd,wangni2018gradient,tang2018communication,alistarh2017qsgd,lin2017deep,so2020turboaggregate,wang2018atomo,so2020byzantineresilient,elkordy2020secure} optimize the communication cost without considering edge computational limitations.
 Model parallelism-based split learning \cite{gupta2018distributed,vepakomma2018split} attempts to break the computational constraint, but it requires frequent communication with the server. \textbf{Knowledge Distillation (KD)}.
-We use KD \cite{hinton2015distilling} in a different way from existing works.
+We use KD \cite{hinton2015distilling} in a different manner from existing and concurrent works \cite{lin2020ensemble, bistritz2020, lee2020asynchronous,zhou2020distilled,sun2020federated,ma2020adaptive,itahara2020distillation,li2020model}.
 Previous works only consider transferring knowledge from a large network to a smaller one \cite{hinton2015distilling,bucilu2006model,ba2014deep,romero2014fitnets}, or they transfer knowledge from a group, but each member in the group shares the same large model architecture or a large portion of the neural architecture with specific tail or head layers \cite{zhang2018deep,anil2018large,song2018collaborative,jeong2018communication,chen2019online,park2019distilling}.
 Moreover, all teachers and students in distillation share the same dataset \cite{chen2019online,tran2020hydra,zhu2018knowledge,vongkulbhisal2019unifying}, while in our setting each member (client) can only access its own independent dataset.
 Previous methods use centralized training, but we utilize an alternating training method. \textbf{Efficient On-device Deep Learning}.
 Our work also relates to efficient deep learning on edge devices, such as model compression \cite{han2015deep,he2018amc,yang2018netadapt}, manually designed architectures (MobileNets \cite{howard2017mobilenets}, ShuffeNets \cite{zhang2018shufflenet}, SqueezeNets \cite{iandola2016squeezenet}), or even efficient neural architecture search (EfficientNets \cite{tan2019efficientnet}, FBNet \cite{wu2019fbnet}).
 However, all of these techniques are tailored for the inference phase rather than the training phase.